ndnestor/hedwig/README.md

 # Hedwig

-Hedwig is a simple web application that allows users to send SMS messages using Twilio.
+Hedwig is a simple web application that allows users to send SMS messages using Twilio via a RESTful API.
 It is built using Node.js, TypeScript, and Docker.

 ## Prerequisites